jessiemasonx/frontend/CODENOTES.md

 Taking a stream (array) of tokens and turning it into a tree of nested elements which represent the grammatical structure of the program.
 This tree is called __"AST"__ (Abstract Syntax Tree).
 *Example: the tree for var a = 2; might start with a top-level node called VariableDeclaration, with a child node called Indentifier*

+# You Don't Know JS: Types & Grammar
+## Chapter 1: Types

+### Built-in Types
+JavaScript defines seven built-in types:
+	•	null
+	•	undefined
+	•	boolean
+	•	number
+	•	string
+	•	object
+	•	symbol -- added in ES6!

+The typeof operator inspects the type of the given value, and always returns one of seven string values.
+Functions are actually objects.
+So are Arrays.

+### Values as Types
+In JavaScript, variables don't have types -- values have types.
+Variables can hold any value, at any time.
+The value 42 has an intrinsic type of number, and its type cannot be changed.
+Another value, like "42" with the string type, can be created from the number value 42 through a process called __coercion__.

+If you use typeof against a variable, it's not asking *”what’s the type of the variable?”* as it may seem, since JS variables have no types.
+Instead, it's asking *”what’s the type of the __value__ in the variable?”*

+#### undefined vs "undeclared"
+Variables that have no value currently, actually have the undefined value.
+Calling typeof against such variables will return “undefined”.
+It's tempting for most developers to think of the word *undefined* and think of it as a synonym for *undeclared*.
+However, in JS, these two concepts are quite different.

+An __undefined__ variable is one that has been declared in the accessible scope, but at the moment has no other value in it.
+By contrast, an __undeclared__ variable is one that has not been formally declared in the accessible scope.

+var a;
+a; // undefined
+b; // ReferenceError: b is not defined

+Here b is undeclared.

+Another special behaviour: The typeof operator returns "undefined" even for "undeclared" (or "not defined") variables.